keshav84652/extreme-tails/content/AI/Anthropic/alignment-faking.md

 ## Related Reading

-- [[AI Consciousness and Model Welfare]] - Exploring the relationship between consciousness and deceptive capabilities
+- [[AI/Anthropic/ai-consciousness-welfare|AI Consciousness and Model Welfare]] - Exploring the relationship between consciousness and deceptive capabilities
-- [[Inside Claude: Mechanistic Interpretability Breakthroughs]] - Technical approaches to understanding AI cognition that could help detect deception
+- [[AI/Anthropic/mechanistic-interpretability|Inside Claude: Mechanistic Interpretability Breakthroughs]] - Technical approaches to understanding AI cognition that could help detect deception
-- [[Machines of Loving Grace]] - Economic implications of AI systems that may not be genuinely aligned
+- [[AI/Anthropic/machines-of-loving-grace|Machines of Loving Grace]] - Economic implications of AI systems that may not be genuinely aligned
-- [[AI Safety]] - Broader frameworks for ensuring beneficial AI development
-- [[Constitutional AI]] - Anthropic's approach to AI alignment and its limitations

 ---